FAQS

 Does Roynon Performing Arts enter students into exams?

-Roynon are proud to enter pupils into ISTD exams, which is a formal and renowned examination process that will help the dancer to work towards a clear goal.
+Roynon are proud to enter pupils into ISTD exams, which is a formal and renowned examination process that will help the dancer to work towards a clear, purposeful goal.

 What is an ISTD exam and why is it important?

-Roynon Performing Arts has been collectively teaching from the ISTD syllabus for many years, seeing it as one of the best ways to improve a dancer and ensure they have the necessary skills to pursue dance as a career, if they so wish.
+Roynon Performing Arts has been collectively teaching from the ISTD syllabus for well over a decade now, seeing it as one of the best ways to improve a dancer and ensure they have the necessary skills to pursue dance as a career, if they so wish.

 Every two years, Roynon Performing Arts organise a whole-school performance for singers, dancers and performers of all ages and abilities (totalling on average 200 performers).